halifax income tax preparation

 Digital news subscription expenses (line 31350 of the return).
 For the 2020 to 2024 tax years, you may be able to claim a non-refundable tax credit for expenses you paid in the year for a digital news subscription with a qualified Canadian journalism organization (e.g. an online newspaper subscription).
 This tax credit is up to $500 and would save the taxpayer $75.

-For low income taxpayers Canada Workers Benefit (CWB) has been enhanced.
-Now single taxpayers can make up to 35k before this refundable benefit is eliminated.
-The maximum has been increased to $1,518 for single persons.
+Canada Workers Benefit (CWB) For low income taxpayers has been enhanced.
+The maximum has been increased to $1,590 for single persons.
 Also, this benefit can be paid in advance via the Advanced Canada Workers Benefit (ACWB).
 This calculation can be found on Schedule 6.

 medical expensesMedical Expenses: On a yearly basis CRA expands the list of what you can claim as medical expenses for yourself and your family.
 The list has been expanded to include cannabis purchased for medical purposes and even costs associated with service animals such as guide dogs.
 Taxpayers are encouraged to periodically check the CRA website for What are the most common medical expenses you can claim - list.
 As always medical receipts should be combined and put on the lower income spouse’s return in order to maximize returns.